CAD in Patients Who Undergo TAVR: Should Angina and/or Ischemia Be a Requirement Prior to PCI?

 - Van Mieghem NM, van der Boon RM, Faqiri E, et al. Complete revascularization is not a prerequisite for success in current transcatheter aortic valve implantation practice.
 JACC Cardiovasc Interv 2013;6:867-75.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Structural Heart Disease, Chronic Angina

 Keywords: Acute Coronary Syndrome, Anesthesia, Angina Pectoris, Aortic Valve, Aortic Valve Stenosis, Coronary Artery Bypass, Coronary Artery Disease, Hypotension, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Prevalence, Stents, Stroke Volume, Surgeons, Transcatheter Aortic Valve Replacement, Ventricular Function, Left, Angina, Stable